sungcheolkim78/chatbot-medical/docs/model_performance.md

 ## Model Selection Criteria

 This evaluation framework focuses on open-source LLM models deployed through Ollama with tool capabilities.
 The selection criteria prioritized models that could run efficiently on consumer-grade hardware with less than 10GB VRAM, limiting the parameter size to 8B or smaller.
+In the same logic, we selected `Q4_K_M` quantized models that saves the GPU memory and allow high speed.

 ### Evaluated Models
 - Llama 3.1 (8B parameters)
 - Llama 3.2 (3B parameters)
 - Granite 3.2 (2B and 8B parameters)
 - Qwen 3 (1.7B and 8B parameters)

+Note: Llama model is the baseline Open-source LLM model.
+Granite is chosen due to its high performance on the RAG system.
+Qwen model is selected due to the reasoning capability.

 ## Evaluation Metrics